 We’ve had cat castles, stylish crates for dogs, even houses for chooks, and now we have one for ducks too!
 Do you want a large and spacious house for your ducks?
 Then this cable spool duck house just might be the one you are looking for!

 These days, more and more homeowners are raising chickens in their backyards.
 If you don’t have a few chickens of your own by now, you probably know someone who does.

 In general, however, ducks lay larger eggs.
-Some breeds of ducks even lay eggs for a consistently longer period of time.
+Some breeds of ducks even lay eggs for a consistently long period of time.
 But they’ll need a good place to nest to lay good eggs.

-And this duck house is so easy, so simple, you can built it yourself!
+And this duck house is so easy, so simple, you can build it yourself!

 Of course, this cable spool house can also be for other types of pets.
 You can use it as a chicken coop or an outdoor shed for your cat or dog.

 Is this going to be your next project?

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 You’ll need these materials: